Holic75/KingmakerRebalance/README.md

 - Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor,
 - Arcanist with following archetypes: School Savant, Blood Arcanist and Unlettered Arcanist,
 - Oracle with following archetypes: Seeker, Spirit Guide, Warsighted,
-- Investigator with following archetypes: Empiricist, Jinyiwey, Questioner.
+- Investigator with following archetypes: Empiricist, Jinyiwey, Questioner,
+- Summoner,
 - Hinterlander and Holy Vindicator prestige classes.

 New Archetypes for existing classes: